Heartburn

 - Chocolate, mint, coffee, alcohol, fatty fried meals (all relax the sphincter).

-- Tomato, citrus, spicy meals (raise stomach acid or irritate directly).
+- Tomato, citrus, spicy meals (acidic or irritate the oesophageal lining directly).

 - Tight clothing around the waist.